Lane's Teaching Continuity Plan - In Action!

 - Use Gmail and other Google communication apps

-- Use a news/announcement forum to contact the whole class (this only works if the course is visible to students)
+- Use a News/Announcements forum to contact the whole class (this only works if the course is visible to students)

 - Set up a Zoom (video/audio) meeting or recurring Zoom office hours